ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server MUST return an error if it cannot fulfill the request as specified, and MUST NOT issue a certificate with contents other than those requested.
-If the server requires the request to be modified in a certain way, it should indicate the required changes using an appropriate error code and description.
+If the server requires the request to be modified in a certain way, it should indicate the required changes using an appropriate error type and description.

 If the server is willing to issue the requested certificate, it responds with a 201 (Created) response.
 The body of this response is an order object reflecting